5 Day London Itinerary | Spend an Epic 5 Days In London

 It’s one of the best markets in London.
 The market dates to the 12th century, has over 100 stalls and produce is sourced from local British traders and International producers.

-For coffee lovers visit Monmouth Coffee Company, cheese lovers should visit Neal’s Yard Dairy and Kappacasein.
+For coffee lovers visit Monmouth Coffee Company, and cheese lovers should visit Neal’s Yard Dairy and Kappacasein.

 For baked goods go to the famous Bread Ahead.
 Visiting Borough Market is one of the many things to do in London for free.